Matrix calculus: Applications

 Matrix differential calculus is used in statistics and econometrics, particularly for the statistical analysis of multivariate distributions, especially the multivariate normal distribution and other elliptical distributions.

-It is used in regression analysis to compute, for example, the ordinary least squares regression formula for the case of multiple explanatory variables.

-It is also used in random matrices, statistical moments, local sensitivity and statistical diagnostics.
+It is used in regression analysis to compute, for example, the ordinary least squares regression formula for the case of multiple explanatory variables, and in random matrices, statistical moments, local sensitivity and statistical diagnostics.
+It is also used to derive and study derivatives involving matrix inverses and generalized inverses.